bclynch/edm/README.md

 - Work on index.html stuff
     - ~~https://github.com/thedaviddias/Front-End-Checklist~~
     - Social meta images
+- Logo svg is low res......
+- Should set up load more or infinite scroll for events page maybe
+- Add lazy load for events on artist / venue pages
 - Make sure analytics going
 - Give each region a lat and lon and show a map on the events page a user can click.
 Nice to screenshot on the home page too of this to show where shows are at
     - Could probably run a location proximity fn on this too for a near me option in the search results